-O: Can I revoke my proxy or change my vote?
+Q: Can I revoke my proxy or change my vote?

 - A: Yes.
-You may revoke your proxy or change your voting instructions at any time prior to the vote at the Annual Meeting by: - providing written notice to the corporate secretary of the Company; - delivering a valid, later-dated proxy or a later-dated vote on the internet or by telephone; or - attending the virtual Annual Meeting and voting online at www.virtualshareholdermeeting.com/BKU2021
+You may revoke your proxy or change your voting instructions at any time prior to the vote at the Annual Meeting by: - providing written notice to the corporate secretary of the Company; - delivering a valid, later-dated proxy or a later-dated vote on the internet or by telephone; or - attending the virtual Annual Meeting and voting online at www.virtualshareholdermeeting.com/BKU2022 the virtual Annual Meeting only if you obtain a signed proxy from the stockholder of record giving you the right to vote the shares.

 Please note that your attendance at the virtual Annual Meeting will not cause your previously granted proxy to be revoked unless you specifically so request.
+Shares held in street name may be voted by you at

-- Q: Who will bear the cost of soliciting votes for the Annual Meeting? - A: The Company will pay the entire cost of preparing, assembling, printing, mailing and distributing these proxy materials.
+Q: Who will bear the cost of soliciting votes for the Annual Meeting?

+A: The Company will pay the entire cost of preparing, assembling, printing, mailing and distributing these proxy materials.
 In addition to the mailing of these proxy materials, the solicitation of proxies or votes may be made in person, by telephone or by electronic and facsimile transmission by our directors, officers and employees, who will not receive any additional compensation for such solicitation activities.
 In addition, the Company may reimburse its transfer agent, brokerage firms and other persons representing beneficial owners of shares of BankUnited, Inc.'s common stock for their expenses in forwarding solicitation material to such beneficial owners.
 We have also retained Innisfree M&A Incorporated to assist in the solicitation of proxies at an anticipated approximate cost of \$10,000 plus reasonable out-of-pocket expenses.
-Shareholders can contact Innisfree M&A Incorporated at 888-750-5834 to answer any questions they may have regarding voting. - Q: I share an address with another shareholder, and we received only one paper copy of the proxy materials.
-How may I obtain an additional copy of the proxy materials? - A: The Company has adopted a procedure called "householding," which the Securities and Exchange Commission (the "SEC") has approved.
+Shareholders can contact Innisfree M&A Incorporated at 888-750-5834 to answer any questions they may have regarding voting.

+Q: I share an address with another shareholder, and we received only one paper copy of the proxy materials.
+How may I obtain an additional copy of the proxy materials?

+A: The Company has adopted a procedure called "householding," which the SEC has approved.
 Under this procedure, we deliver a single copy of this Proxy Statement and the Annual Report to multiple shareholders who share the same address unless we received contrary instructions from one or more of the shareholders.
 This procedure reduces the Company's printing costs, mailing costs and fees.
 Shareholders who participate in householding will continue to be able to access and receive separate proxy cards.
 Upon written or oral request, a separate copy of this Proxy Statement and the Annual Report will be promptly delivered to any shareholder at a shared address to which the Company delivered a single copy of any of these documents.
 To receive a separate copy of this Proxy Statement or the Annual Report, or to receive a separate copy of our proxy materials in the future, shareholders may write or call the Company at the following address and telephone number: